didecentral/rwot-dir/_pages/rwot1-sf/event-documents/plenaries/7-where-do-we-go-from-here.md

+---
+title: "RWoT1-SF - Plenary #7.
+Where do we go from here?"
+permalink: rwot1-sf/event-documents/plenaries/7-where-do-we-go-from-here/
+sidebar:
+  - title: Event Documents
+    nav: event1
+  - title: "Rebooting the Web of Trust"
+    nav: rwotnav

+---

-WHAT ARE WE GOING TO DO IN THE SHORT TERM?
+## WHAT ARE WE GOING TO DO IN THE SHORT TERM?

 We have rough drafts in Google Docs and Github.